+0609F.3-01 PURPOSE

-The purpose of Step 2.2 is to identify credible fire scenarios that may have to be considered in a Phase 2 evaluation, and to collect the information that is required to perform the analysis.
-Each fire scenario is uniquely defined by the ignition source (i.e., the fuel package that starts the fire) and a fire damage state FDS to the targets (i.e., the extent of the damage from the fire).
+The purpose of Step 2.2 of the Fire Protection Significance Determination Process (SDP), IMC 0609 Appendix F, is to identify credible fire scenarios that may have to be considered in a Phase 2 evaluation, and to collect the information that is required to perform the analysis.
+Each fire scenario is uniquely defined by the ignition source (i.e., the fuel package that starts the fire) and a fire damage state (FDS) relative to the targets (i.e., the extent of the damage from the fire).
 Some scenarios involve secondary combustibles.
 For example, FDS 2 can generally not be reached in fires that are initiated by a fixed or transient ignition source unless secondary combustibles are involved.
+This attachment provides additional information to assist the user in performing Step 2.2 of the Fire Protection SDP.

+0609F.3-02 GUIDANCE FOR IDENTIFYING CREDIBLE FIRE SCENARIOS

-It is important to note that, since the objective of a Phase 2 analysis is to quantify the risk increase (CDF) due to the deficiencies that resulted in the finding, only scenarios that contribute to this risk increase need to be considered.
+It is important to note that, since the objective of a Phase 2 analysis is to quantify the risk increase (i.e., change in core damage frequency, CDF) due to the deficiencies that resulted in the finding, only scenarios that contribute to this risk increase need to be considered.
 Consequently, guidance for identifying the fire scenarios to be included in a Phase 2 analysis varies depending on the finding category.

-Findings in the Fire Prevention and Administrative Controls ategory typically only affect hot work or transient fires.
-Consequently, depending on the nature of the finding, only hot work or transient fire scenarios will need to be considered in the Phase 2 analysis.
+Findings in the Fire Prevention and Administrative Controls Category typically only affect hot work or transient fires.
+Consequently, depending on the nature of the finding, only changes to the fire ignition frequencies (FIFs) for hot work or transient fire scenarios will need to be considered in the Phase 2 analysis (Step 2.4).

-Findings in the Fixed Fire Protection ategory can result in a significant increase of the non-suppression probability (NSP), although they do not affect manual fire suppression involving use of portable extinguishers or hose stations.
+Findings in the Fixed Fire Protection Category can result in a significant increase of the non-suppression probability (NSP), although they do not affect manual fire suppression involving use of portable extinguishers or hose stations.
+Therefore, changes may be required to the detection and suppression analysis (Step 2.7).
 If a degraded water-based fire suppression system provides partial coverage of the area being evaluated; only ignition sources that are not covered by the suppression system need to be included in the Phase 2 analysis.

-Findings in the Fire Water Supply ategory may affect automatic as well as manual suppression, and are likely to have a risk impact in multiple areas.
-Findings in this category that are not screened to Green in Step 1.4.3 require a Phase 3 analysis.
+Findings in the Fire Water Supply Category may affect automatic as well as manual suppression, and are likely to have a risk impact in multiple areas.
+Findings in this category that are not screened to Green in Step 1.4.3 may require a Phase 3 analysis.

+Findings in the Fire Confinement Category will impact the identification of damage states that need to be considered (Step 2.2), and the fire damage time analysis for FDS3 fire scenarios (Step 2.7.1).
 The CDF calculation for findings in the Fire Confinement Category may involve scenarios in two areas that are separated by the degraded barrier.
 For example, if the barrier separates two compartments with redundant trains, either can be the exposing or the exposed compartment depending on where the ignition source is postulated.
 In this example the contribution from both areas needs to be included in the CDF estimate.
 In some cases only one of the two compartments needs to be considered as the exposing compartment.
 For example, for a finding that involves a degraded barrier between the turbine building and the main control room, the primary concern is likely to be the potential adverse effect of a fire in the turbine building on control room habitability.